ncatlab/nlab-content/pages/20400.md

 ### Martin-Löf's Logical Framework

-To see how equality reflection is useful for a logical framework, we will propose an extension of LF, called "LF=" (LF with equality), that combines the flexibility of LF's synthetic encoding with the shallowness of LF's analytic encoding.
+To see how equality reflection is useful for a logical framework, we will propose an extension of LF, called "LF=" (LF with equality), that combines the shallowness of LF's analytic encoding with more of the flexibility of LF's synthetic encoding.
 (But in LF=, the encoding is generally not analytic, in the sense of algorithmic judgments.
 That's the catch.)
 But first, it's instructive to cover analytic encoding in Martin-Löf's logical framework ("MLLF").

 Unlike LF, MLLF doesn't have a fixed judgmental equality.
 Term formers are specified in roughly the same intrinsically typed way as with the analytic encoding for LF.
 But meanwhile, judgmental equality rules for the object language are added by adding corresponding judgmental equality rules to the framework.
 Thus, MLLF can shallowly encode many type systems with analytic judgments, not just the ones where type equality is very simple, like with LF.
 MLLF is particularly well suited to specifying variants of Martin-Löf type theory.